Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Related work

 \section{Related work}

 Existing benchmarks for \textit{evaluating language understanding} in LLMs form the foundation for our work.
-The main idea of our paradigm is to evaluate LLMs in terms of their consistency across different forms of the same meaning (given by the original datapoint) and is therefore related to other work on \textit{self-consistency in LLMs}.
-In creating multiple senses through translation, there is also a close connection between our execution of this paradigm and \textit{multilingual evaluation}.
-In \cref{app:genbench}, we provide a GenBench eval card \citep{hupkes2023stateoftheart} that classifies our work in the context of generalisation research.
+The main idea of our paradigm is to evaluate LLMs in terms of their consistency across different senses of these benchmarks and is therefore related to other work on \textit{self-consistency in LLMs}.
+In creating multiple senses through translation, there is also a close connection between our execution of this paradigm and \textit{multilingual evaluation}. \cref{app:genbench} provides a GenBench eval card \citep{hupkes2023stateoftheart} that classifies our work in the context of generalisation research.

 \paragraph{Evaluating language understanding.} A wide range of benchmark tasks has been developed to evaluate specific aspects of natural language understanding in LLMs.
 To evaluate \textit{general} language understanding across diverse tasks, genres, and datasets, several of these tasks have been combined into multi-task benchmarks, such as GLUE \cite{wang-etal-2018-glue} or SuperGLUE \cite{wang-2019-etal-superglue}.
 These benchmarks focus on English and evaluate, among others, paraphrase identification \cite[e.g.\ PAWS; ][]{zhang-etal-2019-paws}, natural language inference \cite[e.g.\ MNLI; ][]{williams-etal-2018-broad}, and commonsense reasoning \cite[e.g.\ COPA; ][]{copa_roemmele}.
-In response to the rapid improvements of LLMs on these benchmarks, despite a generally subhuman language understanding, other multi-task benchmarks have been developed.
-MMLU, for example, assesses world knowledge and problem-solving ability across a large number of subjects that humans learn, covering STEM, humanities, social sciences, and more \cite{hendrycks2021measuring}.
-In line with the continuous development of novel multi-task benchmarks, our paradigm makes an effort to find more appropriate evaluation methods.
-Notably, we do not only assess performance but also evaluate the model's ability to consistently solve the tasks across multiple languages, thereby drawing conclusions about its ability to abstract from specific representational forms.
+In response to the rapid improvements of LLMs on these benchmarks other multitask benchmarks have been developed.
+MMLU, for example, assesses world knowledge and problem-solving ability across a large number of subjects, covering STEM, humanities, social sciences, and more \cite{hendrycks2021measuring}.
+While our paradigm also makes an effort to find more appropriate evaluation methods, it not only assesses performance but also evaluates the model's ability to consistently solve a task across multiple languages, thereby providing insights into its ability to abstract from specific representational forms.